Pastor David Nehrenz

 Dear Disciples of Jesus,

-The 40 days of Lent begin on Ash Wednesday March 5.
-This is a time for prayer, fasting and repentance over the sin of taking God’s gifts for granted.
+The 40 days of Lent are a time for prayer, fasting and repentance over the sin of taking God’s gifts for granted.
 Instead, do not neglect your holy obligation to be present among the saints in receiving God’s gifts to us and offering your bodies as living sacrifices to God, holy and pleasing in His sight!
 Be with us for all of our Lenten services!
-Read about these services in the Worship Services section.
+Read about these services in this newsletter.

 I remember how much I enjoyed going to the Lenten and Holy Week services when I was a child.
 The first evening Lenten services usually started in the dark of winter.
 Gradually, as we came closer to Holy Week, the days led us into the spring season.
 The services focused, as they still do today, on the sufferings and passion of our Lord Jesus Christ.
 This left a big impression on me as a child.

-The ancient tradition of these Lenten and Passiontide services draws us into the wondrous love of God in the Divine Drama by which He intervened in human history.
+The ancient tradition of these Passiontide services draws us into the wondrous love of God in the Divine Drama by which He intervened in human history.
 And Divine Drama it is indeed!

 In our Lord Jesus Christ,